 Ms. Eileen Emery earned an Associate in Science in Dental Hygiene from Tunxis Community College and an Associate of Science in Dental Assisting and Office Management from Mount Ida College.
 She has assisted in the dental field since 1981 in orthodontic, endodontic, and general practices.
 As a RDH she has practiced in periodontal and general practice.

 Ms. Eileen Emery joined the Center for Research and Education in Technology (CRET) in 2018 as the Administrator of the Innovation Center (IC) Operations.
 After working 38 years in Connecticut she made the move to Manteo, NC to be closer to her son and is presently working full-time as a dental hygienist at Peele Family Dentistry in the Outer Banks, NC.

-Ms. Quinn Edwards is the Assistant to the President for the Center for Research and Education in Technology (CRET) and began working with CRET in 2022 .
+Ms. Quinn Edwards is the Associate Director of HR and Events for the Center for Research and Education in Technology (CRET) and began working with CRET in 2022 .
 Her responsibilities include coordinating ongoing dental educational programs, organization of virtual meetings, management, and oversight of three CRET Innovation Centers and developing and implementing new programs.
 Prior to joining CRET, Ms. Edwards served as a Senior Executive Assistant in the research healthcare industry providing support to C-level executives and Board members.
 During this role, she was also the leader of the New Hire Onboarding program implementing new ideas for onboarding while providing a smooth onboarding experience for new staff members during their 90-day probation periods while getting them acclimated on the ins and outs of the company.